I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocopycurrentirpstacklocationtonext.md

 ## -remarks
 <p>A driver calls <b>IoCopyCurrentIrpStackLocationToNext</b> to copy the IRP parameters from its stack location to the next-lower driver's stack location.</p>

-<p>After calling this routine, a driver typically sets an I/O completion routine with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549679">IoSetCompletionRoutine</a> before passing the IRP to the next-lower driver with <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>.
+<p>After calling this routine, a driver typically sets an I/O completion routine with <a href="..\wdm\nf-wdm-iosetcompletionroutine.md">IoSetCompletionRoutine</a> before passing the IRP to the next-lower driver with <a href="..\wdm\nf-wdm-iocalldriver.md">IoCallDriver</a>.
 Drivers that pass on their IRP parameters but do not set an I/O completion routine should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550355">IoSkipCurrentIrpStackLocation</a> instead of this routine.</p>

-<p>If your driver calls <b>IoSkipCurrentIrpStackLocation</b>, be careful not to modify the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550659">IO_STACK_LOCATION</a> structure in a way that could unintentionally affect the lower driver or the system's behavior with respect to that driver.
-In particular, your driver should not modify the <b>IO_STACK_LOCATION</b> structure's <b>Parameters</b> union, and should not call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549422">IoMarkIrpPending</a> routine.</p>

-<p>A driver calls <b>IoCopyCurrentIrpStackLocationToNext</b> to copy the IRP parameters from its stack location to the next-lower driver's stack location.</p>

-<p>After calling this routine, a driver typically sets an I/O completion routine with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549679">IoSetCompletionRoutine</a> before passing the IRP to the next-lower driver with <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a>.
-Drivers that pass on their IRP parameters but do not set an I/O completion routine should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550355">IoSkipCurrentIrpStackLocation</a> instead of this routine.</p>

-<p>If your driver calls <b>IoSkipCurrentIrpStackLocation</b>, be careful not to modify the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550659">IO_STACK_LOCATION</a> structure in a way that could unintentionally affect the lower driver or the system's behavior with respect to that driver.
-In particular, your driver should not modify the <b>IO_STACK_LOCATION</b> structure's <b>Parameters</b> union, and should not call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549422">IoMarkIrpPending</a> routine.</p>
+<p>If your driver calls <b>IoSkipCurrentIrpStackLocation</b>, be careful not to modify the <a href="..\wdm\ns-wdm--io-stack-location.md">IO_STACK_LOCATION</a> structure in a way that could unintentionally affect the lower driver or the system's behavior with respect to that driver.
+In particular, your driver should not modify the <b>IO_STACK_LOCATION</b> structure's <b>Parameters</b> union, and should not call the <a href="..\wdm\nf-wdm-iomarkirppending.md">IoMarkIrpPending</a> routine.</p>

 ## -requirements
 <table>